 Genius Strategies for Raising Kids Who Are Smart About Money—Starting at Age 4

-Talking about money isn’t easy.
+Talking about money isn't easy.
 Talking about money with your kids can be even more challenging.
 Should allowance be tied to chores?
-How do you make sure your child isn’t spoiled?
+How do you make sure your child isn't spoiled?
 How do you deal with college debt?
-Whether your kids are 4 or 24, it’s never too early—or too late—to help build financial confidence.
+Whether your kids are 4 or 24, it's never too early—or too late—to help build financial confidence and encourage financial responsibility.

-Preschoolers & Early Elementary Kids (7 and Under)
+Preschoolers and Early Elementary Kids (7 and Under)

 The foundation of money habits is formed very early, as young as age 5, according to research from the University of Michigan in Ann Arbor.
 But don’t let that send you into a panic; just start somewhere.
 “Learning financial skills is like learning to tie your shoes or play the clarinet—it takes practice,” says Joline Godfrey, author of Raising Financially Fit Kids.